terraform-aws-modules/terraform-aws-eventbridge/examples/with-ecs-scheduling/README.md

 Configuration in this directory creates EventBridge resource configuration including an ECS service.

-This requires you to have setup an ECS cluster and VPC and passed them in via variables.

 ## Usage

 To run this example you need to execute: